Microsoft Agent

-Microsoft Agent was a virtual assistant user interface developed by Microsoft which employs animated characters, text-to-speech engines, and speech recognition software to enhance interaction with computer users.
+Microsoft Agent is a virtual assistant user interface developed by Microsoft which employs animated characters, text-to-speech engines, and speech recognition software to enhance interaction with computer users.
 It could be used to present interactions with an intelligent assistant.

 It came pre-installed as part of Windows 2000 and later versions of Microsoft Windows up to Windows Vista.
-It was not included with Windows 7, and was completely discontinued in Windows 8.
+It was not included with Windows 7, and wasn't completely discontinued in Windows 8.
 Microsoft Agent functionality was exposed as an ActiveX control that can be used by web pages.

 The theory behind the software came from work on social interfaces by Clifford Nass and Byron Reeves at Stanford's Center for the Study of Language and Information.

 Version history

 Interactive character technology was first introduced in Microsoft Bob, which used an early version of Microsoft Agent technology internally referred to as "Microsoft Actor".
 It was the code used in the initial version of the Office Assistant in Microsoft Office 97.
 Microsoft Agent was subsequently created by Tandy Trower in an attempt to offer technology that was more flexible and available to third-party developers to include in their applications and web pages.
 The software release also included four interactive characters as well as a utility that enables developers to assemble their own characters and interactions.

 Microsoft Agent replaced the original Microsoft Actor code in Office 2000, although this use did not include Agent's much-touted speech synthesis or recognition capabilities or any of the four Microsoft Agent sample characters.
 Instead, the Office team created their own characters, including one named "Clippit" (commonly dubbed "Clippy").
 However, Microsoft Bob Actors and Office 97 assistants are incompatible with Office 2000 and later versions, and vice versa.

 The initial version of Microsoft Agent was quietly released on MSDN in 1997.